sukritishuk/ML_ZoomCamp_Capstone_Project/README.md

 Name of the Python Notebook - [ML_ZoomCamp_Capstone_Project_NYC_MV_Collisions.ipynb](https://github.com/sukritishuk/ML_ZoomCamp_Capstone_Project/blob/main/ML_ZoomCamp_Capstone_Project_NYC_MV_Collisions.ipynb)

-Below are the important components from the Python Notebook used to load data, perform EDA, train multiple models and evaluate them to select the best model:-
+Below are the important components from this Notebook:-
 * **Data Loading** - Firstly, I loaded all the basic libraries used in the project.
 Then, I imported the data from the .csv file into a Pandas DataFrame and got a snapshot of data (like exploring the unique values in each column of dataset, getting a statistical summary of dataset).

 ![image](https://user-images.githubusercontent.com/50409210/145678001-3c5a240a-f94e-4a5c-92e3-d9204ccf1ced.png)